Can You Wash Rugs in the Washing Machine? Tips and Tricks

 1. Don’t overload the washing machine.
 Be sure to leave enough space for the rug to move around freely.

-3. Avoid using the spin cycle on your washing machine, as this can damage the rug’s fibres and cause it to lose shape.
+3. Avoid using the spin cycle on your washing machine, as this can damage the rug’s fibers and cause it to lose shape.

 4. Always check the care label and manufacturer’s instructions before washing your rug in the washing machine.